School lawsuits over social media harm face tough legal road - The Boston Globe

 “The underlying argument is that the tech industry is to blame for the emotional state of teenagers, because they made recommendations on content that has caused emotional harm,” said Carl Szabo, vice president and general counsel of the tech industry trade association NetChoice.
 “It would be absurd to sue Barnes & Noble because an employee recommended a book that caused emotional harm or made a teenager feel bad.
 But that’s exactly what this lawsuit is doing.”

-Seattle Public Schools on Friday sued the tech giants behind TikTok, Instagram, Facebook, YouTube and Snapchat, alleging they have created a public nuisance by targeting their products to children.
-The Kent School District south of Seattle followed suit on Monday.
+Seattle Public Schools on Friday sued the tech giants behind TikTok, Instagram, Facebook, YouTube, and Snapchat, alleging they have created a public nuisance by targeting their products to children.
+The Kent School District south of Seattle followed suit Monday.

 Advertisement